felipelobatodasilva/AWS-EMR-Sqoop-RDS/README.md

 <img src="https://user-images.githubusercontent.com/69978184/144752267-17d5f83f-15b6-49af-b817-a3815a0b0f8d.png" width="800" height="400"/>

-On the next Screen, it's recommended to click on "Go to advanced options", because all of those softwares available and related to EMR can be selected and installed
+On the next Screen, it's recommended to click on "Go to advanced options", because all of those softwares available and related to EMR can be selected and installed over there

 <img src="https://user-images.githubusercontent.com/69978184/144752616-43605f2d-4647-4596-aa03-e22969c147f1.png" width="800" height="400"/>